-- a) Dispose of waste according to General Waste Management SOP (see SOP below), unless superseded by specific SOPs for the operation.
+- a) Dispose of waste according to General Waste Management SOP, unless superseded by specific SOPs for the operation.

 4. Equipment:

 - a) Tools sufficient for proper containment of pollutants and cleanup. - b) Push broom and square blade shovel should be a minimum.